Question: What are the fees for the 2020-2021 season?

 · and maintain your self-control at all times.

 Fall River Rebels Basketball believes that coaches should make every child’s experience in basketball a positive one.
 Although we all want to win and we strive to do so, skill development and fun must always be a priority.
-Coach should encourage participants to stay in basketball, develop constructive attitudes towards competition, and develop a positive self-image.
+Coaches should encourage participants to stay in basketball, develop constructive attitudes towards competition, and develop a positive self-image.

 Fall River Rebels Basketball expects coaches to follow the following fair play code:

 1. I will remember when scheduling games and practices, that young athletes have other interests and obligations.

 2. I will teach my athletes to play fairly and to respect the rules, officials and opponents.

 3. I will ensure that all athletes are provided with equal instruction and support.